What is sexual grooming and what should parents know?

 Part 2: How to Spot a Sexual Predator

 Now, before looking at the most common predator grooming behaviors, you should know who the predator could be.
 "Of course predators are those weird strangers lurking in the park for no apparent reason.
 It could be some guy in some remote place locked up in their tiny room, glued to their screens prying on innocent kids who want to play games and be the kids that they are!
 Right?"
 Wrong.

 On the contrary, these are people your kid knows pretty well.
-They are cordial cunny people who have it easy earning the trust of others.
-They could be staff at your kid’s school, or your church, a nanny or even a family member.
+They are cordial cunny people who have it easy to earn the trust of others.
+They could be staff at your kid's school, or your church, a nanny, or even a family member.
 Yeah!
 The ones you least expected.

 Below are the six most common grooming characteristics you need to know:

 Sexual predators look to develop a relationship with the target child.
 They tend to spend more time with the kid and seem to be very interested in building a connection with them.
 They will shower the kid with gifts and give them extra attention, even take lots of pics with them.

 - Testing boundaries